Caleb Stegall: Writings

 In 2003, Stegall created and founded, with others, an online journal of religion, politics, and culture called The New Pantagruel.
 In 2006, Stegall and The New Pantagruel were featured in Rod Dreher's book, Crunchy Cons, as leaders in the resurgence of traditionalist conservatism.
 Though The New Pantagruel was discontinued at the end of 2006, Stegall's writing continues to appear in conservative papers, magazines, and journals including National Review Online, Christianity Today, The Intercollegiate Review, The American Conservative, Taki's Magazine, and Touchstone Magazine.
 Stegall authors a semi-regular column on Kansas politics for the independent publication Kansas Liberty.

-Stegall has authored chapters in several books, including the chapter on "Community" in the book American Conservatism: An Encyclopedia.